 • For Migration type choose Migrate existing data and replicate ongoing changes

-• If you have LOB, choose setting that suits your need
+• If you have LOB, choose a setting that suits your need

-• You can enable logging for extra info about migration process
+• You can enable logging for extra info about the migration process

 • That’s it.
 You can hit Create task.

-DMS first migrates initial data and than enables replication for ongoing changes.
-If you make data change in source you will quickly see the change in the destination data set.
+DMS first migrates initial data and then enables replication for ongoing changes.
+If you make data change in the source you will quickly see the change in the destination data set.

-DMS provides good statistics dashboard for Task: Task Monitoring and Table Statistics.
+DMS provides a good statistics dashboard for Tasks: Task Monitoring and Table Statistics.

 Conclusion

-Companies change their database resources and migrates the data that usually cause them extended outage.
-The AWS DMS provides quick setup, fast database migration workloads to AWS or database’s engine change and minimize any associated downtime.
+Companies change their database resources and migrate the data which usually causes them extended outages.
+The AWS DMS provides quick setup, and fast database migration workloads to AWS or database’s engine change and minimizes any associated downtime.